-For the 2019-2020 academic year (AY), all individuals who are enrolled in an EPP and complete an examination required for licensure are eligible for inclusion.
+For the 2020-2021 [2019-2020] academic year (AY), all individuals who are enrolled in an EPP and complete an examination required for licensure are eligible for inclusion.
 Individuals admitted to the EPP prior to December 27, 2016, who have not exited the program and subsequently re-entered the EPP following December 26, 2016, are excluded from this calculation.
+Individuals who were issued a probationary certificate under a waiver issued by the governor pursuant to the declaration of disaster on March 13, 2020, are not included.
 For the purposes of determining the pass rate, individuals shall not be excluded because the individual has not been recommended for a standard certificate.

-For the 2019-2020 AY, certification examinations approved by the EPP and required for certification in the category(ies) in which the candidate is pursuing certification are eligible for inclusion.
-The TEA identifies these examinations by comparing the examinations completed by the individual to the category being pursued, specified by the EPP on the finisher records list in ECOS with the category(ies) of the certificate associated with the internship active at the time of the examination, should such an internship exist.
+For the 2020-2021 [2019-2020] AY, certification examinations approved by the EPP [and required for certification in the category(ies) in which the candidate is pursuing certification] are eligible for inclusion.
+[The TEA identifies these examinations by comparing the examinations completed by the individual to the category being pursued, specified by the EPP on the finisher records list in ECOS with the category(ies) of the certificate associated with the internship active at the time of the examination, should such an internship exist.]